 - Writing and Editing: Freelance writing, copywriting, content editing, and proofreading are well-suited for remote work.

 - Consulting and Professional Services: Many consulting firms and professional service providers have embraced remote work, allowing consultants, analysts, and project managers to work remotely while serving clients.

 - Sales and Marketing: Remote hiring is prevalent in sales and marketing roles, including sales representatives, account managers, digital marketers, and social media managers, as these roles often involve online communication and collaboration.

 The good news is, when hiring remote, your potential pool of candidates can be as large as you like because you’re not restricted to geographical boundaries.
 On the flip side, you want to make sure you’re attracting qualified candidates or else you could end up with more applications than you can handle.
 Consider using AI-powered tools to help write job descriptions which can help remove the guesswork.

 Invest in recruiting software that can get granular and narrow down job seekers to those who meet the minimum qualifications for your organization and then for a particular role.
 If that doesn’t narrow the field enough, you can factor in a behavioral or skill assessment (great recruiting software makes this easy).
 And if you aren’t seeing the number of quality applications you’d expect, consider an employee referral program.

 Next, you’ll want to learn more about the remaining candidates.
 Typically, hiring managers might choose to do this by phone.
-The problem is, phone calls are awkward (young people hate them) and hiring managers have a tendency of not showing up for the calls, especially when there are more pressing problems (like a global pandemic).
-Your recruiting software should be able to automatically send out requests for further info, so you can reach out electronically to your candidates and ask them the things you’d normally ask over the phone:
+The problem is, phone calls can be awkward and hiring managers have a tendency of not showing up for the calls, especially when there are more pressing problems.
+Your recruiting software should be able to automatically send out requests for further info (Paycor Recruiting integrates with Gmail and Outlook to simplify interview scheduling), so you can reach out electronically to your candidates and ask them the things you’d normally ask over the phone:

 - Tell me a bit about yourself.